 School Shootings and Community Gun Violence: What to Say to Children and How to Help Them Cope

 School shootings and gun violence have become a horrible reality in our country.
-The latest in Uvalde, Texas is another example of these tragic events that fill our screens with updates and our hearts with grief.
 Mass shootings are distressing, but school shootings may be especially difficult for children.

 Reports of shootings in perceived safe places such as schools, supermarkets, and places of worship, can trigger anxiety and stress for children.
 Even participating in active shooter drills that are meant to prepare them for such incidents can be equally upsetting.
 Fortunately, there are ways that parents and caregivers can help children cope with the trauma of gun violence.

 How parents can help children after a school shooting

 Get the facts

 Before talking with your child, be sure you have all the available facts about the situation so you can speak honestly and respond to questions that may arise during the conversation.

 Tragic events can be incredibly stressful.
 Before having a conversation with your child, it’s important to understand how you are feeling.
 Children can sense when adults are nervous or anxious.
 It’s okay for you to let your child know how you are feeling.
 It shows you are caring, and that it’s appropriate for your child to express their feelings as well.

 Plan the conversation

 You want to be prepared when you talk to your child.
 Take some time to plan what you want to say and find a quiet time for the discussion.
 Consider writing it down in advance, or practice in a mirror first.
 The better prepared you are, the easier the conversation will be.
 Communicating calmly and with confidence will go a long way toward reassuring your child that they are safe.